ginarei-creator/VR-Praktikum-THI/README.md

 # VR-Praktikum-THI
-#first edit to controll commit
+#first edit to control commit
+#changed folder to Project